agnes-vundi/Calculations-using-python/README.md

-Performing various mathematical calculations using python.
+Performing mathematical calculations and using input() method to get entry from user to perform various functions using python.